a3fpro-lab/Vireon-Monument/THEOREMS/INDEX.md

 - **002 — Expected Descent Under Stochastic Folding (SGD / AdamW Certificate)**
   Folder: `THEOREMS/002-expected-stochastic-descent/`
   What it is: Expected version of the kernel for stochastic folds (e.g., SGD-style updates), yielding convergence to a noise floor under bounded variance + smoothness-type assumptions.
-  Entry: `THEOREMS/002-expected-stochastic-descent/README.md`

 ---